artcuddy/project5-foodsnap-backend/README.md

 ## Introduction

-Upload your foodSnaps so your friends can comment & like your foodSNAPS.<br />
-Follow other users & find great recipes to try out that they have uploaded to foodSNAP!

 This repository is the API utilising the Django REST Framework(DRF) for the front end part of foodSNAP which can be accessed <a href="https://github.com/artcuddy/project5-foodsnap-frontend" target="_blank">Here</a>
 <br />